-- 24. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein. - 25.
-Plaintiff Realtime is the owner by assignment of United States Patent No. 9,769,477 ("the '477 Patent") entitled "Video data compression systems."
-The '477 Patent was duly and legally issued by the United States Patent and Trademark Office on September 19, 2017.
-A true and correct copy of the '477 Patent is included as Exhibit B. - 26.
-On information and belief, Defendants have made, used, offered for sale, sold and/or imported into the United States products that infringe the '477 Patent, and continue to do so.
-By way of illustrative example, these infringing products include, without limitation, Defendants' video encoding, streaming, and publishing services and products, such as, e.g., Video Cloud, Brightcove Live, Mediacoder and Zencoder, and all versions and variations thereof since the issuance of the '477 Patent ("Accused Instrumentalities").
+26. Plaintiff re-alleges and incorporates by reference the foregoing paragraphs, as if fully set forth herein.

+27. Plaintiff Realtime is the owner by assignment of United States Patent No. 9,769,477 ("the '477 patent") entitled "Video data compression systems."
+The '477 patent was duly and legally issued by the United States Patent and Trademark Office on September 19, 2017.
+A true and correct copy of the '477 patent is included as Exhibit B.

+28. On information and belief, Amazon has made, used, offered for sale, sold and/or imported into the United States Amazon products that infringe the '477 patent, and continues to do so.
+By way of illustrative example, these infringing products include, without limitation, Amazon's streaming products/services, such as, e.g., Amazon Video, and all versions and variations thereof since the issuance of the '477 patent ("Accused Instrumentalities").

-27. On information and belief, Defendants have directly infringed and continue to infringe the '477 Patent, for example, through their own use and testing of the Accused Instrumentalities, which when used, practices the system claimed by Claim 1 of the '477 Patent, namely, a system, comprising: a plurality of different asymmetric data compression encoders, wherein each asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to utilize one or more data compression algorithms, and wherein a first asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to compress data blocks containing video or image data at a higher data compression rate than a second asymmetric data compression encoder of the plurality of different asymmetric data compression encoders; and one or more processors configured to: determine one or more data parameters, at least one of the determined one or more data parameters relating to a throughput of a communications channel measured in bits per second; and select one or more asymmetric data compression encoders from among the plurality of different asymmetric data compression encoders based upon, at least in part, the determined one or more data parameters.
-Upon information and belief, Defendants use the Accused Instrumentalities to practice infringing methods for its own internal nontesting business purposes, while testing the Accused Instrumentalities, and while providing technical support and repair services for the Accused Instrumentalities to their customers.
+29. On information and belief, Amazon has directly infringed and continues to infringe the '477 patent, for example, through its sale, offer for sale, importation, use and testing of the Accused Instrumentalities that practice Claim 1 of the '477 patent, namely, a system, comprising: a plurality of different asymmetric data compression encoders, wherein each asymmetric data compression encoder of the plurality of different asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to utilize one or more data compression algorithms, and wherein a first asymmetric data compression encoder of the plurality of different asymmetric data compression encoders is configured to compress data blocks containing video or image data at a higher data compression rate than a second asymmetric data compression encoder of the plurality of different asymmetric data compression encoders; and one or more processors configured to: determine one or more data parameters, at least one of the determined one or more data parameters relating to a throughput of a communications channel measured in bits per second; and select one or more asymmetric data compression encoders from among the plurality of different asymmetric data compression encoders based upon, at least in part, the determined one or more data parameters.